dominikcebula/ResoSwitch/README.md

 ```

 This will create a `cmake-build` directory containing the build files and the executable.
-Executable will be located in `cmake-build\src\Debug\TrayApp.exe`
+The executable will be located at `cmake-build\src\Debug\TrayApp.exe`.

-To build the project using IDE, import the `CMakeLists.txt` file into Visual Studio, select the desired build
+To build the project using the IDE, open the `CMakeLists.txt` file in Visual Studio, select the desired build
-configuration (Debug or Release), build and execute the solution.
+configuration (Debug or Release), then build and run the solution.

 ---